hrz-unimr/netpoint/README.md

 xpanel=0|1
 ```
 Switches panel on desktop on|off
+The tint2 panel can be configured in etc/skel/.config/tint2/tint2rc

 ##### xexit (optional) #####
 ```bash
 xexit=0|1
 ```
 Switches exit icon on panel on|off
+Exit restarts the X System with xbrowser and resets the profile folder to default.
+Any downloaded files to the profile get lost.

 ##### xterminal (optional) #####
 ```bash
 xterminal=0|1
 ```
 Switches terminal icon on panel on|off
+The terminal can be used for debugging a client image.
+You can sudo to the root with rtckey
+Normally you will only access the clients by root and ssh key.
+The password login is disabled so your pubkey should be added in etc/ssh/autorized_keys.
+If "debug " is enabled in kernel params the logfiles in /var/log and the /proc/cmdline will be preserved after image boot.
+Beware that rtckey and rtcagent are listed in those files, so be sure that there is no way for a user to break off the kiosk or just delete "debug " from kernel params.

 ##### xscreensaver (optional) #####
 ```bash
 xscreensaver=0|1
 ```
 Switches xscreensaver on|off
+The screensaver can be configured in etc/skel/.xscreensaver

 ##### xscreensaverwatch (optional) #####
 ```bash
 xscreensaverwatch=0|1
 ```
 Switches xscreensaverwatch on|off (see config/includes.chroot/usr/local/bin/start_xscreensaver_watch).
 The script resets the browser for displaying the startpage on screensaver activation after 10 min inactivity.

 ##### username (mandatory!) #####
 example ("npuser" can be changed):